New-Soul-Of-Science-Project/New-Soul-Of-Science-Project-Web/README.md

 # The New Soul Of Science Project Website
 **A New Approach To Physics, Nature Philosophy, Life, Psychosomatics, Society, And Mathematics – As Website**

 The New Soul Of Science Project Website is the most visible part of an initiative to find new foundations on several themes in science.
-Our goals are a new nature philosophy (philosophies) that leads to:
+Our goal is a new nature philosophy (philosophies) and new views on mathematics that leads to:

-- a new foundation of physics (fractal Quantum Flow Theory, fraktale Quanten-Fluss-Theorie)
+- a new foundation of physics [Fractal Quantum Flow Theory](#frqft)
-  - based on dynamic structural regulation processes (Regelprozessen) to create, stabilise, and develop all existences
-  - includes a new foundation of life
-    - based on a clear definition of consciousness in this setting
-  - fulfils the unification of physics
-    - including quantum gravity
-- a new foundation of life (Tension Game of Life, Spannungsspiel des Lebens)
+- a new foundation of life
-  - fully based on regulation processes (Regelprozessen)
-  - has a top level regulation process for each individual life (mindfulness process, Achtsamkeitsprozess)
-    - clarifies the implications of psychosomatics, the inner relations between our psyche and our body
-    - allows deep insights in psychological problems
-    - allows a new definition of our soul and therefore solves the soul-body-problem
-  - allows new perspectives on life science
-    - let us see a deep connection between physics and life
-    - let us see bridges between modern medicine, modern life science, and alternative medicine and alternative life science
-  - let us see even regulation processes in the interactions in societies
-- the foundation of Nature Philosophie Yoga (NaPhil-Yoga)
+- the foundation of Nature Philosophie Yoga
-  - based on the insights of the ›Tension Game of Life‹ and the ›fractal Quantum Flow Theory‹
 - extensions of mathematics (Superial Numbers, Superial-Zahlen)
-  - defining actual endless numbers on an endless prime number product
-  - defining analysis with actual endless numbers
-  - representing negative numbers by sets

 ## Find It On The Web